Plugin Author: Shane Bishop

 How are PNGs optimized?

 There are three parts (and all are optional).
 First, using the command pngquant original-file, then using the commands pngout-static -s2 original-file and optipng -o2 original-file.
-You can adjust the optimization levels for both tools on the settings page.
+You can adjust the optimization levels for both tools using the Overrides.
 Optipng is an automated derivative of pngcrush, which is another widely used png optimization utility.
-EWWW I.O.
-Cloud uses TinyPNG for 10% better lossy compression than standalone pngquant.

 How are GIFs optimized?